As an Amazon Associate, I earn from qualifying purchases.

 *I’ll walk you through it here with photos, and a detailed and printable recipe card is available at the bottom of this post.

 Wash and clean your jars.
-It is no longer necessary to sterilize jars before canning (hurray!) but you should make sure they are preheated enough to not crack when placed in hot water.
+It is no longer necessary to sterilize jars before canning (hurray!), but you should make sure they are preheated enough to not crack when placed in hot water.

-Wash your lids with hot soapy water and place them in a clean bowl for now.
+Wash your lids with hot, soapy water and place them in a clean bowl for now.

-Choose young and tender peas, discarding any that look shriveled or spoiled.
+Choose young and tender peas, discarding any that look shriveled or spoiled. <— as in they don’t look fresh.
+Not that they demand a new car for their 16th birthday.

 Add 3 quarts of water to your pressure canner and put it on a burner set to high.
 Make sure there is a canning rack in the bottom of the canner.

 Hot pack: cook peas in boiling water for 2 minutes.
 Strain, then add peas to jars and carefully ladle in clean boiling water, leaving 1-inch of headspace.
+Headspace is defined as the space between the top of the food and the top of the jar.

 Using a long utensil (I prefer a plastic chopstick), remove all the air bubbles from the jar.
 Clean the rim of the jar very well with a hot damp rag.
 Any food debris left on the rim may impact the seal of the lid in the canner.